 In Table 6 I conduct the same exercise for the number of jobs located within the ferry-treated tracts.
-I do not identify statistically significant changes in the number of jobs sited in ferry-treated tracts after the ferry system opens.
-The point estimate for the total number of jobs indicates ferry treatment increased the number of local jobs by 24%, but the effect is not statistically significant.
-I do find a statistically significant increase in Accommodation and Food Service jobs in treated tracts.
-The foot traffic generated near ferry terminals could spur the creation or expansion of restaurants and cafes to cater to commuters, explaining the effect.
-Additionally, the ferry system itself employed workers in this industry.
+In general, I do not identify statistically significant changes in the number of jobs sited in ferry-treated tracts after the ferry system opens.
+The estimates have large standard errors.